-One such topic brought up earlier was to reinstate red-light camera citations following a 3-2 decision by city commissioners to set up a special appeals board to address ticket disputes.
+One such topic brought up earlier was to resume issuing red-light camera citations following a 3-2 decision by city commissioners to set up a special appeals board to address ticket disputes.

 Coral Gables, Davie and Hollywood have already created their appeals board.
 Doral officials are considering nixing the controversial program.